Saudi Arabia travel guide

 Since March 2015, Saudi Arabia has been leading coalition air strikes in Yemen following the request for support from President Hadi to deter continued Houthi aggression.
 Clashes along the Saudi-Yemeni border continue, resulting in both military and civilian casualties.

-Since the coalition action there began, ballistic missiles and unmanned aerial systems (drones) and water borne IEDs (WBIED) have periodically been fired into Saudi Arabia from Yemen, targeting critical national infrastructure, particularly aviation interests.
-Most of these have been intercepted and destroyed by Saudi air defence systems, but there have been a small number of casualties and 3 fatalities.
-Military facilities in Najran, Asir and Jazan provinces are likely to continue to be targeted but attacks may be made on other locations in Saudi Arabia too, including Riyadh and Jeddah, and in the Red Sea.
+Since the coalition action there began, missiles, unmanned aerial systems (drones) and water borne IEDs (WBIED) have periodically been launched into Saudi Arabia from Yemen, targeting critical national infrastructure, particularly aviation interests.
+Most of these have been intercepted and destroyed by Saudi air defence systems.
+Facilities in Najran, Asir and Jazan provinces are likely to continue to be targeted but attacks may be made on other locations in Saudi Arabia too, including Riyadh and Jeddah, and in the Red Sea.
 On 12 June 2019, Abha International Airport was hit by a missile which resulted in 26 civilians being injured.
 On 14 June 2019 there were further drone attacks on Abha International Airport.
 There have been 6 intercepted missile attacks over Riyadh since the first missile attack on 4 November 2017, the most recent on 24 June 2018.

 Airports near the Saudi Arabia-Yemen border have been closed temporarily from time to time.
 You should check with your airline before travelling to airports near the border.